 - All animals must have up-to-date vaccinations for diseases applicable to the region.
-Vaccination records must be readily available when requested by the Fraser Health Authority.
+Vaccination records must be readily available when requested by Fraser Health.

 Ensure signs are erected at the entrance of the petting zoo or farm, which should include the following messages:

 Wash hands with soap and water and dry thoroughly: